My name is Kate, I am 47 years old and live with my daughter,Lilac.

 Lilac and I both have a deep love, curiosity and respect for the natural environment and try to engage with as many pursuits as we can which bring us closer to it.
 We love hiking, wild swimming, surfing, geo-caching, cycling and rock climbing or just hanging under the trees in the hammock to name a few of our favourites.

-I like to think of myself as a bit of an eco- warrior and continue to benefit from my growing involvement and understanding of Permaculture ethics and principles.
+I like to think of myself as a bit of an eco- warrior and continue to benefit from my growing involvement and understanding of Permaculture ethics and principles to try and build resilience into our lives moving forwards.
 I like the idea of using these principles where possible ( or any other particularly brilliant low impact living ideas anyone may wish to bring ) as we try to regenerate our lovely homestead into a more sustainable and fun place to coexist.
 The ideas of ‘Making do and mending ‘ and living with zero waste are close to my heart, so I like to recycle and upcycle materials for projects where possible.

 With climate change at the heart of many of the choices I now make, overseas travel is not something I feel comfortable engaging with so much anymore, so the opportunity to have a little slice of the world coming here to share in our home life and surroundings for a little while seems wonderful.